France landscape

 Pyrénées

-The high mountain border with Spain, wilder and less-visited than the Alps.
-The Cirque de Gavarnie is one of France's great natural wonders.
-Cross the Col du Tourmalet for a legendary cycling experience.
+Wilder and less visited than the Alps.
+The Cirque de Gavarnie is one of the great natural amphitheatres of Europe.
+Cross into Spain via the Col du Somport for the classic Pyrenean traverse.

 03 — Practical